cockroachdb/docs/cockroachcloud/serverless-faqs.md

 ### Do I have to pay for CockroachCloud Serverless (beta)?

 No, you can create a Serverless cluster that is free forever.
-If you choose to set a budget for your cluster, you will only be charged for the resources you use up to your spend limit.
+If you choose to set a spend limit for your cluster, you will only be charged for the resources you use up to your spend limit.

 ### What can I use CockroachCloud Serverless (beta) for?